wecsam/CS4783-Project-1/README.md

 To compile, run `make`.
 To run, run `make run`.

-There are various test programs in this directory as well.
+There are various test programs in this folder as well.
 To compile them, run `make tests`.

+### frequencies

+This folder contains various Python tools that help us exploit characteristics of the English language to defeat the permutation cipher in the assignment.